siulAzure/SiulAzure/README.md

 I'm a Full stack programmer with a side of ML expertise.
 Born and raised Puerto Rican but am now a cowboy with swim shorts in good o'l Texas.

-Currently working on expanding my portfolio and expanding my skills.
+I am currently working on sharing my projects in this medium.

 To be continued...
 <!--